madhavc8/accessibility-analyzer/frontend/README.md

 # Accessibility Analyzer Frontend

-This is the frontend application for the Accessibility Analyzer, a tool that helps identify and fix accessibility issues on websites.
+This is the frontend for the Accessibility Analyzer application, built with React and Firebase.
+The application helps users identify and fix accessibility issues on websites.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts